These artist’s renderings are examples of the checker board boxes in the video below:

 Eliminate Aisles in the Warehouse

 Returnable packaging isn’t very effective if it doesn’t get returned.
 The Cargo Carousel System guarantees the return of your packaging by allowing delivery and pick-up at the same time and at any stop up or down the value chain.
-Each time a “module” is removed from the Carousel it opens up a position for another module to take its place insuring your reusable packaging is returned while also keeping it protected from theft.
-These standard sized reusable modules are lockable and replace pallets and plastic wrap to offer superior protection and are suspended from the Carousel to better absorb shock.
+Each time a “module” is removed from the Carousel it opens up a position for another module to take its place ensuring your reusable packaging is returned while also keeping it protected from theft.
+These standard sized reusable modules are lockable and replace wooden pallets and plastic wrap to offer superior protection and each of them are suspended from the Carousel to better absorb shock.

 Modules can be built as racks to carry trays or built with cross-bars at the top to transport and store or display garments.
 In more general applications they can replace pallets to carry totes or other returnable packaging or stand alone to carry consumer packaged goods that are still being shipped in cardboard boxes.
 Regardless of their purpose, all modules fit on the Carousel to allow full height utilization of the trailer or container without crushing the merchandise underneath.

 By consolidating or pooling LTL shipments, companies can achieve organic growth by increasing the utilization of their “existing” wasted space (that they’re already paying for anyway) on their trucks/trailers/containers or in their warehouses.
 Keeping trucks full by continuously pooling LTL shipments can eliminate empty back hauls while achieving end-to-end visibility in both, the supply and reverse chains.